-The James Bond franchise is the fourth-most lucrative media empire in the history of the world, and with damn good reason.
-Almost 60 years after the movie series first kicked off, James Bond remains more popular than ever, with a renewed box office appeal in the wake of the Daniel Craig-starring reboot, and especially the release of 2012's billion-dollar hit Skyfall.
+The James Bond franchise is one of the most lucrative media empires of all time, and with damn good reason.
+Six decades after the movie series first kicked off, James Bond remains just as popular as ever, with a renewed box office appeal in the wake of the Daniel Craig-starring reboot, and especially the release of 2012's billion-dollar hit Skyfall.

-As part of a new weekly series, we're going to rewatch the Bond franchise in order from the very beginning, and it starts now with 1962's spy classic, Dr. No, directed by three-time Bond helmer Terence Young.
+With Craig signed on for at least one more film, the wonderfully titled No Time To Die, we're going to rewatch the Bond franchise in order from the very beginning.
+That starts now with 1962's spy classic, Dr. No, directed by three-time Bond helmer Terence Young.

 Adapted from Ian Fleming's 1958 novel of the same name, Dr. No brought Bond well and truly into the mainstream, grossing an insane $59.5 million against a mere $1 million budget and kick-starting a near-six-decade run of hit spy thriller movies.

 Though almost universally deemed a high-point of the Bond canon, revisiting Dr. No with a contemporary pair of eyes does highlight not only its strengths but also elements that haven't aged quite so gracefully.
 It's to be expected, of course, but viewing the movie under a modern lens is a distinctly different experience.

 If you've not seen the film in many years or even decades, now would certainly be an interesting time to give it another whirl...